ray-project/ray/doc/source/serve/key-concepts.md

 To define a deployment, use the {mod}`@serve.deployment <ray.serve.api.deployment>` decorator on a Python class (or function for simple use cases).
 Then, `bind` the deployment with optional arguments to the constructor (see below).
-Finally, deploy the resulting "bound deployment" using `serve.run` (or the equivalent `serve run` CLI command).
+Finally, deploy the resulting "bound deployment" using `serve.run` (or the equivalent `serve run` CLI command, see [Development Workflow](serve-dev-workflow) for details).

 ```python
 @serve.deployment